 “But we hardly passed any cars,” she said.
 “There was no one on the roads”.
 Great, that really made me feel better (NOT)…”What would you have done if the car had engine trouble?”
 I asked her.
 “Or gotten a flat tire?
 Would you have called us?
 Would some crazed perv have pulled over to help you out?”
 She didn’t know what to say.

-And it wasn’t just the lateness, or the highway driving, that Andy and I were concerned about—but also the lies that several of the kids, including ours, told their parents about where they’d been, and the money that had been given to them for dinner and graduation gifts that had gone instead toward financing the gas.
+And it wasn’t just the lateness, or the highway driving, that Andy and I were concerned about—but also the lies that several of the kids, including ours, told their parents about where they’d been, and the money that had been given to them for dinner and graduation gifts to give to their friends that had gone instead toward financing the gas.

 And apparently, now the YOLO craze has hooked up with the “bucket list” fad for even more fun (no doubt fueled by the once-popular MTV show The Buried Life and the 2012 NY Times Bestseller of the same name, where four college friends travel across the country checking off a wish list and help others check off theirs).
-Just last Thursday morning, Emmie walked into the kitchen and announced, “I want to go cliff diving” and handed me a long list she’d spent at least an hour compiling.
+Just last Thursday morning, our younger daughter walked into the kitchen and announced, “I want to go cliff diving” and handed me a long list she’d spent at least an hour compiling.
 “2012 Summer Bucket List” it said, and listed 101 things, from baking banana dessert in a solar oven (she doesn’t even like bananas!!) to dip dying her hair, to “sending a message in a bottle”, to the aforementioned cliff diving, all things she wants to accomplish in less than three months.
-Apparently Allison is working on a list, too, and had shown little sister some Facebook photos of some of her friends diving into cold, clear blue water on private property in a nearby town.
-“It looks so fun!” exclaimed Emmie.
+Apparently our older daughter is working on a list, too, and had shown little sister some Facebook photos of some of her friends diving into cold, clear blue water on private property in a nearby town.
+“It looks so fun!” exclaimed Daughter #2.

 “Cliff diving?!”
 I asked.
 “Are you kidding???”
 I tried to explain the dangers, the possible permanent paralysis, the staggering medical bills that could put us in a homeless shelter…not to mention the fact that going cliff diving would happen only “over my dead body”…